- SpecialisationArmy Reserve

 About the role

-Although Combat Engineer is the only engineer trade that is offered in the Reserves, we are very interested in people with civilian qualifications within the other trade areas such as plumbers, electricians, carpenters or plant (earth moving equipment) operators.
+Although Combat Engineer is the only engineer trade offered by the Army Reserves, we are very interested in individuals who may come to us with a variety of civilian qualifications.

-Soldiers with qualifications in these areas will predominately train as a combat engineer, but may have the opportunity to conduct some transition training so their highly valuable skills can be utilised in a military environment.
+Lawyers, architects, electricians, project managers, police and data analysts number amongst our team and we welcome anyone with an interest in conducting engineering tasks within the combat battlespace.
+Soldiers with qualifications in these areas will predominately train as a combat engineer, but may have the opportunity to conduct some transitional training in order to apply their highly valuable skills within the military environment where appropriate.

 Career progression and training